jurian404/brainfuck-js/README.md

 ## Usage

 ### Transpiler
-The transpiler can be user to run brainfuck code efficiently in Javascript.
+The transpiler can be used to run brainfuck code efficiently in Javascript.
 It transpiles the brainfuck code to a Javascript function, which can be run multiple times with different input. <br>
 #### Import and create transpiler instance
 ```javascript